damienjburks/smurks-kitchen-journal/docs/recipes/hispanic/beef_enchiladas_verdes.md

 4. **Cook the Beef:**

-   - Add another drizzle of oil to the same pan.
+   - Add another drizzle of oil to the same pan with peppers inside of it.
    - Add beef and cook, breaking it up with a spoon.
    - Season with Southwest Spice Blend, salt, and pepper.
-   - Cook until browned and cooked through, 4–6 minutes.
+   - Cook until browned and cooked through.
-   - Stir in 3/4 of the salsa verde (you’ll use the rest later); taste and adjust seasoning as needed.
+   - Stir in 1/4 of the salsa verde (you’ll use the rest later); taste and adjust seasoning as needed.
    - Turn off heat and transfer beef mixture to a medium bowl.
 Wipe out pan.

 5. **Assemble the Enchiladas:**